BioBoost/embedded_systems_course/04_secure_shell/readme.md

 Now open the `authorized_keys` file using nano.
 If it is already present we will add our new public key, otherwise it will automatically create a new file.
 Open your public key file on your development machine (can be accomplished using `cat ~/.ssh/id_rsa.pub`) and copy the content.
 Paste the content in the `authorized_keys` as a new line and save it (CTRL-O to save and CTRL-X te exit).

 If you had to create the directory of the file you will need to restrict the permissions of both.
-This is because SSH is so secure that it requires your authorized_keys to be only readabe and writeable by the owner of the file.
+This is because SSH is so secure that it requires your authorized_keys to be only readable and writable by the owner of the file.
 Even the `.ssh` directory cannot be readable or writable by anybody else.
 To fix this execute the change mode command using the following arguments:

 ```shell
 $ chmod -R 600 ~/.ssh